 Emerging Autoclave Trends

-Autoclaves may be considered ancient devices by the standards of modern science, but this does not mean that autoclaves lack innovation, especially when it comes to controls, cloud connectivity, and ecological impact.
+Autoclaves may be considered ancient devices by the standards of modern science, but this does not mean that they lack innovation, especially when it comes to controls, cloud connectivity, and ecological impact.

-As mentioned earlier, autoclave controls have advanced greatly in the age of computers, progressing from manual controls and simple timers to computer automation that minimizes or eliminates entirely the need for user input.
-Computerized controls have also led to advances in data control, record keeping, and remote monitoring via mobile devices.
-Autoclaves with automatic printers that record data for the purpose of verifying successful sterilization have now been replaced by new autoclaves that connect to the cloud to store cycle records on the internet.
+As mentioned earlier, autoclave controls have advanced greatly in the age of computers, progressing from manual controls and simple timers to computer automation that minimizes or eliminates the need for user input.
+Computerized controls (also known as PLCs) have also led to advances in data control, record keeping, and remote monitoring via mobile devices.
+Autoclaves with automatic printers that record data to verify successful sterilization have since been replaced by new models that connect to the cloud to store cycle records on the Internet.
+The use of PLCs has also enabled the development of autoclaves that warn users when maintenance is needed and create preventative maintenance schedules and replacement parts lists.

 Another trend in autoclave design is sustainability.
-Autoclaves are a major source of water and energy consumption, both in laboratories and hospitals.
+Autoclaves consume vast amounts of water and energy, both in laboratories and hospitals.
 In recognition of this, many manufacturers have found innovative ways to reduce autoclaves’ environmental impact.
-Green autoclaves that reduce or even fully recycle the water consumed by a sterilizer — in some cases, from 1,500 gallons a day to less than one gallon a day — are critical to create an environmentally friendly laboratory.
-Control systems that automatically turn the autoclave when not in use can also significantly reduce energy use — in some cases, from 80 kilowatt-hours per day to 20 kilowatt-hours per day.
+Green autoclaves that reduce water use — in some cases, from 1,500 gallons a day to less than one gallon a day — or even fully recycle the consumed water is critical to creating an environmentally friendly laboratory.
+Control systems that automatically turn off the autoclave when not in use can also significantly reduce energy consumption — in some cases, from 80 kilowatt-hours per day to 20 kilowatt-hours per day.

 Your Go-To Source for All Things Autoclave-Related